 3. Ask for and know the school’s policies.

 Our son was constantly getting sent out of class which led us to believe he was on the road to suspension.
-He also was choosing to sit in the back of class by himself because he felt no one wanted him in class.
-We found out what the school’s stance was on suspending kindergarteners and their discipline policy.
+He also was choosing to sit in the back of the class by himself because he felt no one wanted him in class.
+We found out what the school’s stance was on suspending kindergarteners and the discipline policy.
 We requested anytime he was out of class for any reason, we were called.
-As I mentioned earlier, he was out of class and we didn’t know until another parent told us.
+As I mentioned earlier, he was out of class, and we didn’t know until another parent told us.
 Learning the school’s policies allowed us to point out if the teacher was doing her due diligence such as contacting us in a timely manner.

 4. Network with other parents.

 Sometimes I think my son’s teacher believed I was receiving our grapevine information from other teachers in the building since I am also an educator, but other parents gave me a head’s up.
 I recall one parent describing the tone the teacher was using with my son when she had him in the hall yet again.
 I’m not the most social person.
 I’m not shy, but I like to keep to myself.
-When my children entered school, I made it a point to not only attend school events, but to also introduce myself and schedule play dates with other parents so we could connect and watch out for each other’s children.
+When my children entered school, I made it a point to not only attend school events but to also introduce myself and schedule play dates with other parents so we could connect and watch out for each other’s children.

 5. Request a meeting and make your case for change.

 After winter break, my son’s teacher stopped showing up to school.
 He would come home and say, “We had different teachers all day today.”
 Apparently, she was calling in so close to the start of the school day, they couldn’t get a substitute teacher and different instructional assistants were covering the class throughout the day.
 We requested our son be moved to another kindergarten class (not his brother’s) until the situation was resolved.
-Later we received a letter from the school stating the teacher had moved to the Virgin Islands (yes the Virgin Islands).
-All my husband and I could say was bon voyage because being in Indiana in my son’s school was not the place for her.
+Later we received a letter from the school stating the teacher had moved to the Virgin Islands (yes, the Virgin Islands).
+All my husband and I could say was “bon voyage” because being in Indiana in my son’s school was not the place for her.

 Later another parent said to me, “Shawnta, I think you made that teacher quit.”
 If I did, I don’t feel sorry about it.
 If you study to become a school administrator, you have to learn the process of how to terminate a teacher.
 Being an academic coach, I struggled with this concept.
 I tell the teachers I coach, “I am here to help you become the best educator you can be whether you stay at this school or move on to another school.”
 I believed any educator, with the right support, could improve and some administrators were too hasty with terminations, but I also believe God allows situations to come together in perfect harmony for you to learn a lesson.

 Had my son never had this experience, I might not have really thought about the point when a school needs to cut ties and remove a teacher.
-I believe the principal, assistant principal, the behavior specialist, and other staff tried to help my son’s teacher.
+I believe the principal, assistant principal, behavior specialist, and other staff tried to help my son’s teacher.
 The reality was she didn’t want to be helped.
-She didn’t want to change and she didn’t want to be there.
-It’s a disservice to students and other staff, when a teacher who quits and stays is not terminated or the teacher doesn’t decide to find a school that is a better fit because it prevents a talented educator who cares and is willing to do what it takes from being placed in that classroom.
+She didn’t want to change, and she didn’t want to be there.
+It’s a disservice to students and other staff when a teacher who quits and stays is not terminated, or the teacher doesn’t decide to find a school that is a better fit because it prevents a talented educator who cares and is willing to do what it takes from being placed in that classroom.